usb2snes/usb2snes/docs/index.md

 # Getting help

-The best way to get help is to join the "multitroid" discord at [The Slicers](https://discord.gg/yQmPm46) and contact ask your question.
+The best way to get help is to join the Usb2snes discord at [Usb2Snes](https://discord.gg/2JgefTX) and contact ask your question.

 # Applications